Hand tipping in process in Santa Croce, Italy.

 TIPPING

-Once embossed, the skins go through a ‘tipping’ process where a darker tint is painted over the skin to emphasise the texture and create dimension.
+Once embossed, the skins go through tipping: a darker tint painted over the surface by hand to emphasise the texture and create depth.
 This is done entirely by the hand and eye of a skilled artisan.

 Founder Jessie Wong, inspecting the quality at Samanta Tannery, Santa Croce